skrattaren/apf.rst/apf.rst

 + [p.
 47] "'You could try "Pig-hooey!"'"

-  In P. G. Wodehouse's "`Blandings Castle`_", this cry was recommended to Clarence, Earl of Emsworth, as an all-purpose call to food, and used in the enforced absence of his pig man to get the mighty Empress back to the trough.
+  In P. G. Wodehouse's **Blandings Castle**, this cry was recommended to Clarence, Earl of Emsworth, as an all-purpose call to food, and used in the enforced absence of his pig man to get the mighty Empress back to the trough.
 As such it is perhaps not surprising that Gouger, Rooter, Tusker